Fallen Angel (British TV series)

 Fallen Angel is an ITV crime drama series, first broadcast on 11 March 2007, which is based on the Roth Trilogy of novels by Andrew Taylor.
 It tells the story of Rosie Byfield, a clergyman's daughter, who grows up to be a psychopathic killer.
 It has an unusual narrative that moves backwards in time as it uncovers the layers of Rosie's past.
 Starring Charles Dance and Emilia Fox, the series was subtitled The Making of a Murderer for the DVD release, which followed on 19 March.

 Plot

 Set in 2007 London, the first episode begins with the ordination of a female curate, Mary Appleton, who is the first female curate in the fictitious diocese of Roslington.
 Moving backwards from episode one, the second episode starts in 1987 with Rosie, aged 16, applying for university in Roth (Little Missenden).
-Going back even farther, episode three focuses on Rosie's childhood when her father was a dean at Roslington Cathedral in 1973 (St Albans).
+Going back even further, episode three focuses on Rosie's childhood when her father was a dean at Roslington Cathedral in 1973 (St Albans).